dsccommunity/TheDSCBook/manuscript/setting-up-a-pull-server.md

 # Setting Up a Pull Server
 By now, you should have almost all the basics that you need to begin using DSC.
 At this point in the book, I'm going to start shifting from simple examples over to more production-scale ones, and that means we're going to need a pull server. _True_, you won't always use a pull server in production.
 Sometimes, you'll doubtlessly have nodes to which you simply push configurations.
 That's fine - push mode is easy.
 But in what I expect will be many more cases, you'll want to use pull mode, and so that's where I'll start.

+## Before You Begin
+Know that Microsoft has [designated the "native" Pull Server as EOL, or "End of Life."](https://blogs.msdn.microsoft.com/powershell/2018/04/19/windows-pull-server-planning-update-april-2018/) That means they're not developing any further features, and may not support it for as long as you might want.
+Their "official" answer is for you to use the DSC services built into Azure Automation, or to find a third-party alternative (like the "Tug" open-source pull server).

 ## Reprising the Roles
 Remember that a single computer, physical or virtual, can run more than one "pull server."
 After all, a pull server is just an IIS website, and IIS can certainly host more than one website.
 Should you want to host multiples, you'll have to figure out how to differentiate them.
 That's a purely IIS question, though.
 Each website needs some unique combination of IP address, port, and host name, so you can set that up however you want.
 Since this book isn't about getting gnarly with IIS, I'm going to stick with a single website.